The Shops at Ithaca Mall: History

 The original Hills/Ames space became Regal Cinemas in 2007.
+The Sears Department Store closed in 2014 and was replaced by Cayuga Health.

 For several years, there was also an SPCA of Tompkins County storefront (the SPCA "Annex") for animal adoption, which included a "Kid's Corner" with picture books, stuffed animals, and adoptable cats and kittens.
 It also hosted pre-school story hours and children's crafts events free to the public.

 A BJ's Wholesale Club opened next to the mall in January 2012.

 On September 25, 2014, it was announced that Sears would close.

 On April 18, 2018, it was announced that Bon-Ton would close as part of a plan to close all locations nationwide, which left Target as the only traditional anchor left.

 On March 15, 2022, it was announced that Cayuga Health had purchased the former JW Rhodes/Bon-Ton and Sears buildings and converted them into health centers.

 On October 19, 2022, it was announced that Dick's would be relocating to the former Tops Friendly Market in the city of Ithaca.

 On January 19, 2023, it was announced that Regal Cinemas would close as part of a plan to close 39 theaters nationwide on February 15, 2023, but the theater has since stayed open past that date.

 On June 12, 2024, it was announced that a Cube Smart self-storage facility would be taking over the Best Buy and the former Dick's Sporting Goods, Ulta, and DSW spaces.